Oklahoma City Estate Planning Lawyers

 - Consult with an Oklahoma City estate planning attorney if you are unsure about the process or just want professional assistance.

-What Is the Difference Between a Will, a Living Trust, and an Estate Plan?
+What Is the Difference Between a Will, a Living Trust, & an Estate Plan?

 A trust or a will is part of an estate plan.
 An estate plan itself is much more comprehensive and will detail additional items such as legal directives, asset allocation, and beneficiary designation.
 Here is a breakdown of the main differences between a will, living trust, and an estate plan: